dknittel/rails_passion_project/passion_project/notes.md

 once you have all that, create the user interface with react using that data then use react to select players
 Use unmount to remove players from the page

-Put 'loading' on create teams page while drafts page loads Fix login and register authentication and errors
-See notes from sinatra version